What is complementary medicine?

 healing and homeopathy.

-Complementary medicine aims to treat the individual, not the symptoms in
+Complementary medicine aims at the individual, not the symptoms in

 isolation, or indeed the diagnosis.
 As such it can be brought to bear on